humanfactors/FIPS/README.md

 > If you are measure sleep behaviour or want to predict fatigue, this package probably can help.

-FIPS provides researchers and practitioners comprehensive set of functions for applying bio-mathematical models (BMMs) of fatigue.
-FIPS is a young project under active development and is implemented in the R programming language.
+FIPS is an R package that provides researchers and practitioners with a comprehensive set of functions for applying and simulating from bio-mathematical models (BMMs) of fatigue.

-FIPS includes a set of well documented functions for transforming sleep and actigraphy data to the data frame structure (called a [`FIPS_df`](https://humanfactors.github.io/FIPS/reference/FIPS_df.html)) required for executing BMM simulations.
-Importantly, FIPS includes a set of functions for simulating from and interpreting several forms of BMM, including the Unified Model and Three Process Model.
+FIPS includes a set of functions for transforming sleep and actigraphy data to the data frame structure required for executing BMM simulations(called a [`FIPS_df`](https://humanfactors.github.io/FIPS/reference/FIPS_df.html)).
+Importantly, FIPS includes a set of functions for simulating from and interpreting several forms of BMM, including the [Unified Model](https://www.sciencedirect.com/science/article/pii/S0022519313001811) and [Three Process Model](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0108679).
 All models are extendable and include customisable parameters.
-The FIPS data structures also make parameter estimation more reproducible and standardised.
-All features of FIPS are based in `S3` classes, making extensions straightforward.
+The core features of FIPS leverage R's flexible `S3` class system, making extensions straightforward.

 ## Installation
+We have no plans for a CRAN submission.
 To install the latest version of FIPS:

 ```r
 # install.packages('remotes') # if remotes not installed
 remotes::install_github("humanfactors/FIPS")
 ```

-# Example Use
+# Core Features Example

-Detailed information regarding the FIPS data formats in the ["FIPS Simulation Walkthrough Vignette"](https://humanfactors.github.io/FIPS/articles/FIPS-simulation-walkthrough.html).
+Detailed information regarding the FIPS data formats can be found in the ["FIPS Simulation Walkthrough Vignette"](https://humanfactors.github.io/FIPS/articles/FIPS-simulation-walkthrough.html).

 **Step 1:** Prior to simulation, FIPS requires sleep history data to be in a special format, called a [`FIPS_df`](https://humanfactors.github.io/FIPS/reference/FIPS_df.html) which contains all the information required for modelling (e.g., time awake, time asleep).
 This can be created with [`parse_sleepwake_sequence`](https://humanfactors.github.io/FIPS/reference/parse_sleepwake_sequence.html) or [`parse_sleeptimes](https://humanfactors.github.io/FIPS/reference/parse_sleeptimes.html).